klequis/private-money-client/README.md

 ## About

-Private Money is a browser based app that allows you to import, categorize & export you financial transaction data without involving a 3rd party.
+Private Money is a browser based app that allows you to import, categorize & export your financial transaction data without involving a 3rd party.
 Only you and your financial institution have your data.

 > Currently, due to setup requirements, Private Money is only useable by folks with developer skills

+## Stack

+React, MongoDB, Express, Ramda, Styled Components, date-fns

 ## Setup